BellaMrx/HTML_Guide/README.md

     - 6.7.
 Play videos with the \<video> HTML element
     - 6.8.
 Play audio files with the HTML element \<audio>
     - 6.9.
 Embedding other active content
-7. HTML -forms and interactive elements
+7. Forms and interactive elements
     - 7.1.
 Define an area for forms

 --------------------------------------------------------------------------------------------